Restoring the Broken at CURE Ethiopia

 There’s an inherent duality in the nature of CURE.
 It’s written right into the mission statement: “heal the sick and proclaim the kingdom of God.”

 As Christians, we are called to care for both the physical and spiritual aspects of a person’s life.
-It’s no secret that our physical bodies will die one day, but as Christians, we believe that our souls will live on forever.
+It’s no secret that our physical bodies will die one day, but as Christians, we believe our souls will live on forever.
 So, if we’re ministering to someone’s physical needs at the neglect of their soul, we’re merely putting a band-aid on the problem.
-Conversely, if we were to minister to a person’s soul with no regard for their physical needs, we’d be missing a central part of the gospel we preach.
+Conversely, if we were to minister to a person’s soul without regard for their physical needs, we’d be missing a central part of the gospel we preach.

 We need to do both.

 Restoring the Broken has a dual message here at CURE.
 We focus on restoring a patient’s physical body to health and meeting or restoring a patient’s emotional needs.
-Tizita understands this and has expanded her primary nursing role to care for patients holistically, addressing both their physical and emotional needs.
+Tizita understands this and has expanded her primary nursing role to care for patients holistically, addressing their physical and emotional needs.
 She is a living and breathing example of healing the sick and proclaiming the kingdom of God.
 She puts it simply, “If it wasn’t for this duality in treatment, CURE would be just like any other hospital.
 But it isn’t.
 Here, we also treat with compassion and love.”